-Medicare is a federal health insurance program for eligible individuals over age 65, individuals under 65 who have been receiving Social Security Disability Insurance for over two years, and those who have end stage renal disease or amyotropic lateral sclerosis.
+Medicare is a federal health insurance program for eligible individuals over age 65, individuals under 65 who have been receiving Social Security Disability Insurance for over two years, and those who have end-stage renal disease or amyotrophic lateral sclerosis.
 Certain disabled persons under 65 are eligible for Medicare after receiving Social Security disability for 24 months.
-Medicare entitlement requires that the beneficiary worked at least 40 quarters (10 years) in Medicare-covered employment and is a citizen or permanent resident of the United Sates.
+Medicare entitlement requires that most beneficiaries worked at least 40 quarters (10 years) in Medicare-covered employment and have United States citizenship or permanent residency status.
 There are no resources and income limits for receiving Medicare benefits, however, the Part B premiums are based upon income.
 Medicare helps pay certain, but not all, health-care costs.

-Part A, the hospital insurance component, is free for persons who worked 40 qualified quarters and covers hospital stays, limited days in a skilled nursing facility and limited home care and hospice services.
+Part A, the hospital insurance component, is free for persons who worked 40 qualified quarters and covers hospital stays, limited days in a skilled nursing facility, and limited home care and hospice services.
 Anyone 65 or over who is eligible to receive Social Security or Railroad Retirement benefits is automatically eligible for Part A and pays no premium.
 Others may purchase this insurance for a monthly premium.
-Part A covers all approved inpatient hospitalization costs in any benefit period except for a per admission deductible ($1,364.00 in 2019) and a charge/coinsurance for a stay beyond 60 days ($341.00 per day for in hospital days 61-90; $682.00 per day for in hospital days 91-150, in 2019).
-Skilled care in a nursing facility is covered for up to 20 days without a coinsurance payment following at least a 3-day hospitalization in any benefit period, with a coinsurance payment for days 21-100 ($170.50 per day in 2019) and no coverage beyond the 100th day.
+Part A covers all approved inpatient hospitalization costs in any benefit period except for a per admission deductible ($1,484.00 in 2021) and a charge/coinsurance for a stay beyond 60 days ($371.00 per day for in-hospital days 61-90; $742.00 per day for in-hospital days 91-150, in 2021).
+Skilled care in a nursing facility is covered for up to 20 days without a coinsurance payment following at least a 3-day hospitalization in any benefit period, with a coinsurance payment for days 21-100 ($185.50 per day in 2021) and no coverage beyond the 100th day.
 Home care is available on a very limited basis if it is medically necessary and ordered by a physician for skilled care.
 Hospice services are also available.

 Part B covers medically necessary services including doctors’ services, emergency room services, outpatient care, laboratory services, certain mental health care charges, and other medical and preventive services.
-Part B has a monthly premium ($135.50 per month in 2019 for a single person earning $85,000 or less) and a yearly deductible ($185.00 in 2019).
+For 2021, Part B has a monthly premium ranging from $148.50 for an individual earning up to $88,000 to $504.90 for an individual earning more than $500,000, and a yearly deductible of $203.00.
 Part A and Part B do not pay for prescription medication, custodial care, long term nursing home care, hearing aids, eye exams, most dental services or dentures, routine foot care (unless the patient is diabetic), private duty nursing, cosmetic surgery, most treatment outside of the United States, and other services which upon review it does not consider as medically necessary.
+Assistance with premiums based on income is available to qualified applicants through Medicare Savings Programs including 1) Qualified Medicare Beneficiary Program "QMB", 2) Specified Low-Income Medicare Beneficiary Program "SLMB", 3) Qualified Individual Program "QI", and 4) Qualified Disabled and Working Individuals Program "QDWI", as well as through Programs of All-Inclusive Care for the Elderly "PACE", Low Income Subsidy (LIS), and Medicaid.

 Part C is the Medicare Advance Plan health care option, similar to an HMO or PPO.
 Restrictions of the Part C enrollment is that enrollees are limited to medical providers in the plan unless in an emergency, subject to approval.
 Medicare Part C may have a monthly premium which is dependent upon the plan selected, plus the monthly Part B Premium.